DanielCEvans/Aus_Mean_Annual_Temperature/index.md

 #### Preprocessing

 1. The datasource was supplied in wide format.
-We used tidyr::gather to convert this into long format
+I used tidyr::gather to convert this into long format
-2. We exclude the Year 2019, since it is an incomplete year
+2. I exclude the Year 2019, since it is an incomplete year

 ```
 allmonths <- read_csv("data/allmonths.csv", col_types = cols(Year = col_integer()))